tekdemo/ServoPlus/README.md

 # Features

 ## Drop in replacement
-This library can be used in place of the standard Servo library with minimal code changes.
+This library can be used in place of the standard [Servo library](https://www.arduino.cc/en/Reference/Servo) with minimal code changes.
 Simply change `Servo myservo;` to `ServoPlus myservo;`, and you're good to go.
 From there, you can start taking advantage of other features as needed.

 ## Simpler code
 Moves all the positional adjustment and math on each servo write to a single set of configured values.
 This lets you save code for more interesting things.

-# Helpful Functions
+# Helpful Configuration Functions

 ## `map(low_input, high_input,  low output, high_output)`
 Simplify mapping physical systems to the servo's 0-180 range.
 This makes it easier to do things such as operate in a 0-based range (such as -90 to 90), or scale for mechanical advantage (eg, an input of 90 generates a 45* arm position).

+It works just as if you had used Arduino's [`map` function](https://www.arduino.cc/en/Reference/Map) on the values you're passing to the servo `write()` function, except automatically.

 ## `offset(degrees)`
 Add in a small offset to help with physical systems being a bit non-ideal, and helps get the `map` in the right position.